Greyfriars, Oxford

 Greyfriars is a Roman Catholic friary and parish located in East Oxford, which until 2008 was also a permanent private hall of the University of Oxford.
 Situated on the Iffley Road in East Oxford, it was one of the smallest constituent halls of the university.
-Its status as a permanent private hall (PPH) derived from the fact that it was governed by an outside institution (the Order of Friars Minor Capuchin, a Franciscan religious order), rather than by the fellows of the University as a constituent college is.
+It was governed by the Order of Friars Minor Capuchin, a Franciscan religious order.

 In 2007 the decision was made to close the hall, with students transferred to Regent's Park College.
 The buildings continue to host the friary which formerly co-existed with the hall.

 Greyfriars has one of the most distinctive buildings in Oxford; it is the only flint-stone Norman-style building in the city, and its green spire is prominent along the Iffley Road and from the university's Roger Bannister running track.

 History

 Medieval friary

 The original Greyfriars church and friary was founded by the Franciscans in 1224.
 The friars had a long and esteemed history in Oxford, listing many famous alumni, including the English statesman, Robert Grosseteste, also a theologian and Bishop of Lincoln, who became head of Greyfriars, Master of the School of Oxford from 1208, and the first Chancellor of the University of Oxford.
 In 1517, the order divided into two branches.
 The friars who had been living in city-convents, ministering there and teaching in universities became known as "Conventuals"; while the friars who preferred a more eremitical life became known as "Observants".
 (The Capuchins developed in 1528.)
 The friaries were suppressed during the Reformation in the 16th century.